-Article 34 Implementing measures
+Implementing measures

-- 1. These Rules of Organisation and Procedure are adopted by the Board of Appeal on the basis of a qualified majority by two thirds of its members and alternates. - 2.
-The Board of Appeal may adopt additional decisions containing measures which implement the provisions laid down in these Rules of Organisation and Procedure in further detail.
+- 1. These Rules of Organisation and Procedure are adopted in accordance with the procedure set out in paragraph 3. - 2.
+In accordance with the procedure set out in paragraph 3, the Board of Appeal may adopt additional decisions containing measures which implement the provisions laid down in these Rules of Organisation and Procedure in further detail. - 3.
+The decisions referred to in this Article shall be adopted by the Board of Appeal on the basis of a qualified majority of at least eight of its twelve members and alternates of the Board.

-These Rules of Organisation and Procedure are published on the public website of the Agency upon their adoption.